ethereum/py-evm/docs/quickstart.rst

 Currently we only provide a light client that will sync only block headers, although it can fetch block bodies on demand.
-The easiest way to try it is by running the lightchain_shell, which will run the LightChain in the background and let you use the python interpreter to interact with it:
+The easiest way to try it is by running the lightchain_shell, which will run the LightPeerChain in the background and let you use the python interpreter to interact with it:

 .. code:: sh